rebase-energy/enflow/docs/introduction.rst

 Purpose
 =======

+Philosophy
+- Python-first
+- Problem-centric
+- Reusable and modular
+- Verification and validation
+- Enables benchmarking
+- Model-first approach is the Mantra
+- Model agnostic
+-

 The core objective of `emflow` is to facilitate research and development in the field of energy resources.
 By providing a standardized and extensible platform, it allows researchers, engineers, and data scientists to: